DigitalPublishingToolkit/TOD27-Final-Corrections/md/06chapter5.md

 nice video”’.
-Here, it would seem that Falla’s decision to make videoblogs of a certain length, which other videobloggers argued were made for technical reasons, such as restrictions on bandwidth, were in fact made for deliberate, stylistic, reasons.[^06chapter5_42] Later, he elaborated on this, telling me that ‘between you and me, I prefer the short video, instead of a long one.
+Here, it would seem that Falla’s decision to make videoblogs of a certain length, which other videobloggers argued were made for technical reasons, such as restrictions on bandwidth, were in fact made for deliberate, stylistic, reasons.
+Later, he elaborated on this, telling me that ‘between you and me, I prefer the short video, instead of a long one.
 Our attention span is getting shorter every year, we want things to happen fast.
 So having short videos, things begin and